samg11/samg11/README.md

 - My main language is python
-- I am interested in computer networks, cybersecurity, and web apps
+- I am interested in computer networks and cybersecurity